bigbio/quantms/docs/identification.rst

 The complex peptide mixture is then separated by liquid chromatography which is coupled to the mass spectrometer.

-In DDA mode, the mass spectrometer first records the mass/charge (m/z) of each peptide ion and then selects the peptide ions individually for fragmentation to obtain sequence information via MS/MS spectra (Figure :numref:`fig_msms`).
+In DDA mode, the mass spectrometer first records the mass/charge (m/z) of each peptide ion and then selects the peptide ions individually for fragmentation to obtain sequence information via MS/MS spectra (:numref:`fig_msms`).
 As a result for each sample, millions of MS and corresponding MS/MS are obtained which correspond to all peptides in the mixture.